 Per month, their membership may seem as though it’s one of the pricier options out there.
 However, when the price is divided by the content received, the cost is actually quite reasonable.

-Some time ago, we did an in-depth overview of what Storyblocks has to offer.
-We found that many users had a mixed experience with the stock site, but for some creatives, it proves to be a perfect fit.
-One of the platforms best aspects is its inclusion of cutting-edge formats.
+Some time ago, we found that many users had a mixed experience with Storyblocks, but for some creatives, it proves to be a perfect fit.
+One of the platform’s best aspects is its inclusion of cutting-edge formats.
 While many sites may lack niche content in areas such as 360° footage or VR experiences, Storyblocks offers options.

 Storyblocks pricing options differ from their competitor’s systems.
 Like many other sites, they have membership options that allow users access to a special member library.
 Once a customer has signed on, they receive unlimited access to the library.